Jaenna10503/JustACart/README.md

 - An additional optional toggle to switch to the base game model for the cart.
 By default, the mod uses a custom model based on models from [Snazzy Diverse Carriages](https://www.nexusmods.com/skyrimspecialedition/mods/112041).
 You can switch between the base game and custom models by turning the toggle on and off.
 If you already have a cart, you'll need to delete it with the MCM button first and get a new one.

+- An optional toggle to expand what the mod considers an acceptable/usable horse.
+By default, the mod only recognises horses that are player owned and belong to the Player Horse Faction.
+With this toggle on, the carriage will accept any horse that has the ActorTypeHorse keyword.
+This can "steal" an NPC owned horse, even from right under them, if they happen to be close enough to the carriage when you're tethering a horse.
+You can always untether unwanted horses, but the tethering itself may cause minor mayhem to the AI.

 ### Future Plans for Optional Features

 Possibly further realism toggles.